 How does the customer benefit?
 By digitalising the many manual processes required for a mortgage and concentrating on making the mortgage process as quick as possible.
 No stress, no paperwork and almost no time!

 What’s the ‘secret sauce’?
-Instant Mortgages cleverly collects all the bank transaction data from both within ING and outside of ING necessary to make a decision on whether a mortgage can be granted.
+Instant Mortgages (French only) cleverly collects all the bank transaction data from both within ING and outside of ING necessary to make a decision on whether a mortgage can be granted.
 This includes bank accounts of competitors (using PSD2 regulations).

 Anatomy of an idea.
 Starting in September 2017, Instant Mortgages, like Invisible Tickets started with ING exploring PSD2 opportunities.
 In July of the next year, they had already launched a family and friends’ pilot in France and in March 2019 went live.
 Plans are underway to launch in other ING countries this year including neighbours Germany.